 Although people within our country have different religions, ethnic backgrounds, and beliefs, at the end of the day we are all Americans.
 In a scary world, celebrating patriotic holidays helps bring us closer together with a common bond.
 It unifies us, reminding us that we are not alone.

 Patriotism is showing support for one’s country.
-So we celebrate patriotic holidays to honor those who fought to create our country and to demonstrate our love for it.
+So we celebrate patriotic holidays to honor those who fought for our freedom and to demonstrate our love for it.
 Here in America our main patriotic holiday is July 4th, Independence Day, followed closely by Memorial Day.
 However, there are many other such as President’s Day, Election Day, Martin Luther King Day, Flag Day, and Veterans Day.

-In the U.S. we traditionally celebrate Independence Day with red, white, and blue drinks and a BBQ with tasty hamburgers and hotdogs with all the fixin’s.
+In the U.S. we traditionally celebrate patriotic holidays with red, white, and blue drinks and a BBQ with tasty hamburgers and hotdogs with all the fixin’s.
 Then we top the night off with the grand finale of amazing fireworks.

 Do other countries show the amount of patriotism that America does?